jwyuan/fluent-plugin-twitterstream/node-twitter-logger/README.md

-# Twitter stream input into fluentd
+# Twitter stream transport into fluentd

-Ouputs twitter stream into fluentd.
+Outputs twitter stream into fluentd via TCP.
 This is a simple mashup which uses [ntwitter] and [fluent-logger-node]

 ## Install